 CRMs are used to attract leads, convert those leads into customers, and sustain customer relationships.
-While there’s no one-size-fits-all when it comes to a CRM, all of these systems generally fall into one or more of the following three buckets: Operational, analytical, or collaborative CRMs.
+While there’s no one-size-fits-all when it comes to a CRM, all of these systems generally fall into one (or more) of the following three buckets: Operational, analytical, or collaborative CRMs.

-Here, we're going to explore the differences between the three types of CRMs on the market, and why you might choose one over another to fit your needs.
+Here, we're going to explore the differences between the three types of CRMs on the market and why you might choose one over another.
+Let's get started.

-An Operational CRM is designed to streamline and simplify an organization’s main business processes.
-In doing so, the tool can help companies generate leads, convert those leads into contacts, and provide businesses with the service infrastructure necessary to delight and retain their customers as time goes on.
+An operational CRM streamlines and simplifies an organization’s main business processes.
+In doing so, the tool can help companies generate leads, convert those leads into contacts, and provide the service infrastructure necessary to delight and retain customers.

-Operational CRMs achieve these goals through three main features -- marketing automation, sales automation, and service automation.
-Let's dive into those now.
+Operational CRMs achieve these goals through three main features:

 Some CRMs can also deliver marketing analytics, track the ROI of online ads, and offer companies personal insight into individual leads.
-A few -- like the HubSpot CRM -- can even help businesses with more challenging, specialized marketing practices like SEO and blogging.
+Some can even help businesses with more challenging, specialized marketing practices like SEO and blogging.

-Another feature central to virtually any operational CRM is sales automation.
-Sales automation is meant to streamline a company’s sales process, enabling its reps to spend more time interfacing with prospects and bringing customers on-board.
+Sales automation is meant to streamline a company’s sales process, enabling reps to spend more time interacting with prospects and bringing customers on-board.

 Many operational CRMs also make life easier for sales reps by enabling workflows that allow them to easily and automatically rotate leads, delegate contacts, and create deals and tasks.
 Additionally, operational CRMs often offer features like sales record creation, better sales record visibility, and simpler lead prioritization.

 Service automation almost always sets a framework for one-on-one correspondence between service reps and customers.
-This may include things like setting up inboxes that aggregate customer emails, or coordinating live chats.
+This may include things like setting up inboxes that aggregate customer emails or coordinating live chats and setting up chatbots.

-Service automation also can contain ways to delegate service tasks to reps via ticketing systems.
-Features like live chat, assistance with knowledge bases, and FAQ pages are also commonly associated with service automation.
+Service automation also provides ways to delegate service tasks to reps via ticketing systems.
+Additional features such as a knowledge base or FAQ pages are also commonly associated with service automation.

 Businesses with more linear sales processes will usually get the most out of operational CRMs.
 SMBs can get a lot out of these platforms, but that’s not to say that operational CRMs are specific to their needs.
 Even larger enterprise companies can benefit from using this kind of software.